drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 **Fullscreen Parameter:** <br>

 This emulator is available for Windows-x64.<br>
-You can find a list of parameters for this emulator on [OpenMSX Website](https://openmsx.org/manual/commands.html).
+You can find a list of parameters for this emulator on [OpenMSX Website](https://openmsx.org/manual/commands.html).<br>
+You can download this emulator on the [Official Website](https://openmsx.org/).<br>

 .